A21 Magellan Explorer

 Magellan Discoverer

 Anticipating a new era of Antarctic exploration, the Magellan Discoverer is the highly anticipated sister ship to the Magellan Explorer.
-With over 20 years of expertise, this ship builds on the pioneering success of fly-cruise expeditions, designed for those who seek comfort, adventure, and efficiency.
+With over 20 years of expertise from Antarctica21, this ship builds on the pioneering success of fly-cruise expeditions, designed for those who seek comfort, adventure, and efficiency.
 The Magellan Discoverer allows guests to bypass the Drake Passage via a direct two-hour flight from Punta Arenas, Chile, to Antarctica, letting travelers spend more time immersed in the continent’s stunning landscapes.
 This new vessel will host a small, intimate group of 73 guests, all of whom can disembark at once, maximizing time spent ashore.
 Each expedition includes a skilled team of 12 expert polar guides, dedicated to creating an unforgettable and safe experience.
 Accommodation options include seven cabin categories with private balconies (except for Porthole cabins), providing a cozy retreat with heated floors, yacht-inspired furnishings, and personal sitting areas for relaxation after a day of discovery.
 Guests can also enjoy an elegant glass-enclosed observation lounge, where they can appreciate the dramatic scenery of Antarctica while staying warm, as well as a lecture room for insightful presentations.
 Onboard amenities include a library, a sauna, a gym by Anytime Fitness, and a medical clinic.
 The ship’s fleet of 10 Zodiacs offers up-close encounters with the Antarctic shores and wildlife, while the observation deck leads to the bow for optimal marine-life viewing.